-Print X in the appropriate box for the member's title, or print a different title using the boxes at Other.
+Print X in the appropriate box for the member's title, or write a different title using the boxes at Other.

-Print the member's:
+Write the member's:

 - family name

 - first given name

 - other given names

 - tax file number (TFN)

 - date of birth.